blacktear23/pushgateway/README.md

 Note that the TLS and basic authentication settings affect all HTTP endpoints:
 /metrics for scraping, the API to push metrics via /metrics/..., the admin API via /api/..., and the web UI.

+## About Time-To-Live

+It add a parameter `-metric.ttl=Ns` to define the Time-To-Live seconds for each metrics.
+If the metrics is timeout, the metrics will not display at `/metrics` request.
+And all timeout metrics will cleanup periodically (every 60 seconds).

 ## Development